 - Provide advanced respiratory protection in areas where remote gauging either hasn’t been implemented or isn’t feasible.

 It is likely that OSHA will incorporate the information contained in this Alert as a basis for issuing citations for violations of the Occupational Safety and Health Act.
 Employers in the oil and gas industry in Texas are under the same obligation as every other employer in the state and the country, to identify oil and gas worker hazards and keep them as safe as possible at all times, even while doing hazardous work.
-If you or someone you love has been injured, suffered health problems or died while on the job in the oil and gas industry, please contact the highly skilled lawyers at the Hill Law Firm, and let us get to the bottom of the situation and help you protect your rights under the law.
+If you or someone you love has been injured, suffered health problems or died while on the job in the natural energy industry, please contact the highly skilled San Antonio oil and gas accident lawyers at the Hill Law Firm, and let us get to the bottom of the situation and help you protect your rights under the law.